Émile Lahoud: Military life

 Lahoud became lieutenant junior grade on 18 September 1962 and lieutenant on 1 April 1969.
 He was promoted to lieutenant commander on 1 January 1974 and to commander on 1 January 1976.
 He then began to serve as a Navy Engineer Staff Captain from 1 January 1980 and as a Navy Engineer Staff Rear Admiral from 1 January 1985.
 On 28 November 1989, he was promoted to Major Lieutenant General.

 Although he was trained as a naval officer, Lahoud benefited from the appointment of his maternal cousin, General Jean Njeim, as army commander and was appointed to head the transportation section of the army's fourth division in 1970.
 Although Njeim died in a helicopter crash in 1971, Lahoud steadily rose through the ranks of its officer corps.
 In 1980, he was appointed Director of Personnel in the Army Command.
-In 1983, he was given an administrative position at the Defense Ministry, where he was responsible for coordination between ministry officials and the Commander of the Lebanese Army, a position which was held by General Michel Aoun in 1984.
+In 1983, he was given an administrative position at the Defense Ministry, where he was responsible for coordination between ministry officials and the Commander of the Lebanese Army, a position which was held by Michel Aoun in 1984.

-In 1989, Lahoud was appointed to the post of Commander in chief of the army as part of Elias Hraoui's Western/Arab backed government in West Beirut.
-As part of the Taef agreement - to extend the authority of the new Lebanese government in Lebanese Forces controlled areas - Lahoud sent General Elie Hayek to take control of Mount Lebanon north of Baabda.
+In 1989, Lahoud was appointed to the post of Commander in chief of the army as part of Elias Hraoui's Western and Arab backed government in West Beirut.
+As part of the Taef agreement – to extend the authority of the new Lebanese government in Lebanese Forces controlled areas – Lahoud sent General Elie Hayek to take control of Mount Lebanon North of Baabda.
 During his career as chief of the LAF, Lahoud allowed Lebanese's security-military apparatus to be firmly controlled by Syria.

 Political career

-Lahoud ran for the presidency in 1998 after having the constitution amended to allow the army commander-in-chief to run for office.
+Lahoud ran for the presidency in 1998 after having amended the constitution to allow the army commander-in-chief to run for office.
 This amendment is believed to have been backed by Syria.
 His presidency was secured following the receipt of 118 votes from the 128-member Lebanese Parliament.
 When he became Lebanon's president in 1998, he aligned himself with Hezbollah, and picked his own man as prime minister, Selim al-Hoss.
 This led to heightened tensions between Rafiq Hariri and Lahoud.
 The other significant move Lahoud made shortly after his presidency was a request that Syria remove Ghazi Kanaan, who was serving as Syria's intelligence chief in Lebanon.
 Lahoud's request was not granted.